-The Company's independent directors did not receive any compensation for their services rendered to the Company during the fiscal year ended June 30, 2011.
-The compensation paid to the Company's non-independent directors is reflected in the above table entitled Summary Compensation Table.
+The Company's directors did not receive any compensation for their services rendered to the Company as directors during the fiscal years ended June 30, 2012 and June 30, 2011.

 Employment Agreements

 The Company has not entered into any employment agreements with its executive officers to date.
 The Company may enter into employment agreements with them in the future.